All Episodes

 We need more parental control over our children's education.

-I can do all these things working with the General Assembly that is in Republican uh control.
+I can do all these things working with the General Assembly that is in Republican control here in Virginia, and that's what voters are focused on in Virginia.

 That's why my message is resonating everywhere.

-And you know, we pay high taxes in Northern Virginia.
+And, you know, we pay high taxes in Northern Virginia.

-That message resonates very well there too.
+That message resonates very well there, too.

 So I feel good about the entire Commonwealth.

-I mean, unlike a lot of Republicans, you're embracing the agenda of uh the president in many ways.
+I mean, unlike a lot of Republicans, you're embracing the agenda of the president in many ways.

-And I know that Steve Bannon said if you look at Virginia, you see the grassroots, they're fired up, and they're coming out uh to embrace you because you, unlike other people, you know, are saying we need to fix the country, and you're not playing personal bitter politics.
+And I know that Steve Bannon said if you look at Virginia, you see the grassroots, they're fired up, and they're coming out to embrace you because you, unlike other people, are saying we need to fix the country.

 Yeah, I think we're losing Ed Gillespie.

-Uh anyway, that's all right.
+Anyway, that's all right.

-Well, Ed Gillespie, if you're in Virginia, you definitely want to get on out and vote.
+Ed Gillespie, if you're in Virginia, you definitely want to get on out and vote.

 You still have a couple of hours.

-Polls close, I think it's seven.
+Polls close, I think, at 7.

-800 941 Sean is a toll-free telephone number.
+800-941, Sean is a toll-free telephone number.

 What's happening?